 Feeling tired of rotating through the same old bedding season after season?
 Add a little life to your boudoir by mixing and matching your linens in new ways.
 You can combine different colors and patterns, or even different materials.
 And when your bed looks beautiful, you'll love slipping under the blankets with a good book every night.
 Here are a few of our favorite mix and match bedding ideas.

 When shopping for the softest bed sheets, look for ones that go together well.
 Colors of the same intensity tend to look nice side by side, like dusty rose and cornflower blue in the summer, and deep red and green at Christmas.
 If you worry about things clashing, consider buying everything in the same hue, but in different patterns and styles.
 That way, any combination will please.
+Some people prefer classic white sheets year-round, but it can be fun to spice it up depending on the season!

 Different shades of the same color can also look great together.
 Try sheets, blankets, and pillowcases in different blues or purples.
 Brighten things up in summer by going for an all-white look.
 A true classic, white bed sheets always look crisp and inviting.
 A pillow with brocade or a funky trim perks things up, too.
 If you want things to pop, add a single throw blanket in another color.